Your cookie preferences

 This acoustic mesh also covers the speakers underneath the display and is colour-matched to the rest of the unit by default.

-Sky also put a huge effort into making Glass its most environmentally friendly product to date.
+Sky also made Glass its most environmentally friendly product to date.
 In fact, Glass received a CarbonNeutral® accreditation for the low-carbon production and design materials it used.

 In terms of specs, we’re talking fairly high-end but stopping short of some of the latest 2021 technological developments in TV.

-The display is a 4K QLED effort that can support Dolby Vision, HLG and HDR10 with clarity and vibrancy, offering a maximum 60Hz refresh rate but falling short of technical wizardry like 120Hz and variable refresh rates - so perhaps not the first choice for dedicated gamers.
+The display is a 4K QLED effort that can support Dolby Vision, HLG, and HDR10 with clarity and vibrancy.
+It offers a maximum 60Hz refresh rate but falls short of technical wizardry like 120Hz and variable refresh rates, so perhaps it is not the first choice for dedicated gamers.

-Equally, there are three HDMI 2.1 ports, one of which supports eARC (basically allowing for better quality audio like Dolby Atmos to travel from TV to soundbar).
+Equally, there are three HDMI 2.1 ports, one of which supports eARC (basically allowing better-quality audio like Dolby Atmos to travel from TV to soundbar).

 Delivery